tapjs/tapjs/src/docs/content/coverage.md

-inject dependencies, or the [`t.intercept` and `t.capture`](./plugins/intercept.md) methods to override methods and properties of objects, it is often possible to provide coverage for "impossible" edge cases.
+inject dependencies, or the [`t.intercept` and `t.capture`](./plugins/intercept.md) methods to override methods and properties of objects, it is often possible to provide coverage for "impossible" edge cases quite easily.
+Of course, if you mock your whole program, you aren't testing much, but it's a useful tool for getting into many tricky corners.

 The
 [`@tapjs/clock`](https://tapjs.github.io/tapjs/modules/_tapjs_clock.html)
 plugin can also be added to handle subtle timing edge cases.

-If you find yourself using `c8 ignore`, it should be treated as a code smell indicating that the code can likely be more effectively factored.
+If you find yourself using `c8 ignore` for things like error conditions and platform-specific behaviors, it should be treated as a code smell indicating that the code can likely be more effectively factored and tested.